Foblex Flow

 Enable it the same way as normal zoom:

-Better compatibility with Angular Control Flow + Content Projection
+Better Compatibility with Angular Control Flow and Content Projection

 Angular’s @if / @for are great — but real component trees + content projection can be tricky.